cearny/opencart-cargus-shipping/README.md

 OpenCart module for calculating shipping costs when using Cargus

+> Note this repository is well and truly abandoned.

 ## Getting started

 The module requires a custom table to be present in the database, called `(prefix)cargus_zone_city_mapping` - this table holds the city codes and Cargus shipping center codes for all the cities in which Cargus operates in Romania, mapped to OpenCart zone ID values.